3 In-depth Tips On How To Win More Traffic To Your Blog

 - Create a business page for your site but also offer information on your personal homepage, so your family and friends can follow your blog, too.

-- Participate in the Google+ community and develop yourself into a visible expert in the industry.
+- Participate in the Google+ community and develop yourself into an authority within your industry.

 - Numbered Posts and Top 5, Top 10 work well – I have found from personal experience that Google+ posts with numbers often get better responses.
 Instead of writing about “Golf Gadgets for Christmas” write about “Top 5 Golf Gadgets for Christmas”.